ClimateCompatibleGrowth/GeoH2/README.md

   - waterway_dist: Distance to selected waterways in area of interest
   - ocean_dist: Distance to ocean coastline

-  - grid_dist: Distance to transmissin network
+  - grid_dist: Distance to transmission network

   - road_dist: Distance to road network